How to get to Mal Pais :

-You will be flying into Tambor, which takes only 25 minutes.
-From Tambor we can arrange for you that our Hotel SUV picks you up or a Taxi, or have a car rental to meet you there and you could do the 50-min drive yourself.
+You will be flying into Tambor, which takes only 25 minutes from San Jose.
+From Tambor we can arrange for your pick-up, with our Hotel SUV or a private driver or taxi for a small charge, even have a car rental to meet you there and you could do the 50 minutes drive yourself.

 By Car :

 From San Jose drive to the port town of Puntarenas on the west coast of Costa Rica, it's about a 2 hour drive.
 Then take the ferry Tambor 1 or 2 across the Gulf of Nicoya to Paquera, that's another 1.5 hour ferry ride.
 From Paquera drive via Tambor and Cobano to Mal Pais that is about a 1.5 to 2 hour drive.
 Turn left at the Mal Pais/Santa Teresa crossroads and continue one km until you see our hotel sign to your left.
 Drive up the hill about 400 meters until you arrive at our hotel.

 You can rent a car in San Jose or here in Mal Pais.
 It is also possible to have your rental car brought to the Tambor airport.
 Our local Car Rental Companies are